Huerte/Gitomation/Inspirational_Quote.md

 ### "The best thing to hold onto in life is each other." - Audrey Hepburn
 ### "TEAMWORK: the fuel that allows common people attain uncommon results." - Andrew Carnegie
 ### "Optimism is the faith that leads to achievement.
 Nothing can be done without hope and confidence." - Helen Keller
+### "We must have strong minds, ready to accept facts as they are." - Harry S. Truman